atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

  ![](images/face-off.jpg)

 ### Linear Correlation Hypotheses: Wingers
 We expect a winger's salary to depend on the same elements that a center-man's salary depends on with one major exception: face-offs.
 Given that wingers rarely take face-offs, their value likely is not dependent on the number of face-offs that they win or lose.
+Furthermore, the number of goals that wingers score on average is different than the number of goals center-men score.
+This will impact the weight value attached to the number of goals a player scores.

 ![](images/one-timer.jpg)